IBM/kafka-quickstart-workshop/part2/README.md

 This is another message
 ```

 Here we used the `--from-beginning` flag.
-Otherwise, by default, the Consumer starts consuming at the end of topics and only receives new messages.
+Otherwise, by default, the consumer starts consuming at the end of topics and only receives new messages.

 If you have each of the above commands running in a different terminal then you should now be able to type messages into the producer terminal and see them appear in the consumer terminal.